VARID-XR/VARID-plugin-unreal/README.md

 - VERY IMPORTANT - you still have to install and/or enable a specific eye tracker API (usually in the form of a 3rd party plugin e.g VIVE SRanipal) depending on your hardware

+- HP Omnicept has been tested and works well.
+Minor updates are required on the base VARID Pawn to take in Omnicept tracking data rather than Vive tracking data.

 #### SRanipal
 - This 3rd party plugin provided by VIVE enables realtime eye tracking from VIVE Pro Eye Tobii.
 - FIXED SRanipal : https://github.com/Temaran/SRanipalUE4SDK